 Liabilities and Compensation

-1. The Conference of the Parties shall consider the preparation and adoption of appropriate arrangements in the field of liability and compensation arising from transboundary movements of hazardous wastes in the Convention Area without prejudice to the application and further development of relevant rules of international law.
+1. The Conference of the Parties shall consider the preparation and adoption of appropriate arrangements in the field of liability and compensation arising from transboundary movements of hazardous wastes and other wastes in the Convention Area without prejudice to the application and further development of relevant rules of international law.

 ARTICLE 13

 Conference of the Parties

 1. A Conference of the Parties to this Convention is hereby established.
 The first meeting of the Conference of the Parties shall be convened not later than one year after the entry into force of this Convention.
 Thereafter, ordinary meetings of the Conference of the Parties shall be held at regular intervals to be determined by the Conference at its first meeting.
 The quorum for meetings of the Conference of the Parties shall be two-thirds of the Parties.

 2. The Conference of the Parties shall adopt by consensus at its first ordinary meeting, or as soon as practicable thereafter, Rules of Procedure.
 It shall also adopt by consensus financial rules, including the scale of contributions of the Parties to this Convention to the regular budget.